-- 1 revise existing treatment guidelines - 2 identify general area of continuing education - 3 identify specific areas of performance problems - 4 develop criteria to facilitate ongoing monitoring of specific areas of concern - 5 measure and document improvement in the quality of care
+- 1 revise existing treatment guidelines - 2 identify general areas of continuing education - 3 identify specific areas of performance problems - 4 develop criteria to facilitate ongoing monitoring of specific areas of concern - 5 measure and document improvement in the quality of care

-- 1 The pre-hospital agency will assign a designee to send audited copies of patient encounter forms and compliance forms to the Pre-Hospital Care Department by the 10th of the end of the previous month.
+- 1 The pre-hospital agency will assign a designee to send audited copies of patient encounter forms and compliance forms to the Pre-Hospital Care Department by the 10th of each month for the previous month.
 Failure to comply with this will result in disciplinary measures which may include termination of the Pre- Hospital Care Emergency Services Agreement. - 2 Patient encounter forms, patch recordings, and telemetry forms will be reviewed in a timely manner by the Pre-Hospital Administrative Medical Director and/or the Pre-Hospital Coordinator, or designated assistants.
 Problems will be discussed with the ALS provider and/or the pre-hospital agency manager as necessary. - 3 Develop a system to review the following categories of pre-hospital patient encounters to assure that both pre-hospital and base station personnel follow established protocols and procedures. - a.
 Monthly random review of 10% of patient care encounters. - b.
 All code arrests. - c.
 Helicopter utilization/flights - d.
 Airway interventions - e.
-Additional CQI monitoring projects as needs are identified. - 4 Patient follow up will be conducted on selected case, including random monitoring of ED discharge diagnosis. - The Pre-Hospital Administrative Medical Director will approve Patient Encounter Forms auditing and performance compliance monitoring procedures. - The audit will focus on specific aspects of the system or specific patient diagnosis sign/symptom, or treatment. - 7 Each identified audit type will be monitored for the time period approved by the Pre-Hospital Administrative Medical Director
+Additional CQI monitoring projects as needs are identified. - 4 Patient follow up will be conducted on selected case, including random monitoring of ED discharge diagnosis. - 5 The Pre-Hospital Administrative Medical Director will approve Patient Encounter Forms auditing and performance compliance monitoring procedures. - The audit will focus on specific aspects of the system or specific patient diagnosis sign/symptom, or treatment. - 7 Each identified audit type will be monitored for the time period approved by the Pre-Hospital Administrative Medical Director of emergency medical services personnel and the base hospital, its procedures, medical director, pre-hospital manager, nurse intermediaries, Emergency Department physicians or other base hospital personnel will be addressed by the personnel involved.